dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 ![New Quay Repo](docs/quay_new_repo.png)

-You must match the name to what I was using previously, so in this case it's `CancerCollaboratory` / `dockstore-tool-bamstats`.
+You must match the name to what I was using previously, so in this case it's `CancerCollaboratory/dockstore-tool-bamstats`.
 Also, Dockstore will only work with `Public` repositories currently.
 Notice I'm selecting "Link to a GitHub Repository Push", this is because we want Quay to automatically build our Docker image every time we update the repository on GitHub.
 Very slick!